mollyswanson/manglepy/README.md

 -- pyfits >= 3.0.4

-If you recieve errors like "Record array does not contain 'columnns' attribute," then you need to update your version of pyfits.
+If you recieve errors like "Record array does not contain 'columns' attribute," then you need to update your version of pyfits.

+For plotting polygons:

+-- matplotlib > 1.0

 Speeding up mangle.py:
 ----------------------